ZolotarevStat/University/README.md

 # University
-All homework that has been assigned to me during studying in HSE
+All programming homework that has been assigned to me during studying in HSE